 If you’re seeing this in your team, you are probably exasperated.
 “Why don’t they care about what they are doing?”, you scream internally.

-Before you blow your top, see whether you notice these indicators that your team is not functioning well.
+Before you blow your top, see whether you notice these indicators of poor team performance.

 If you are a busy leader, you may not get the chance to check in with your team as much as you would like to, and your busy appearance may just have them feeling like they shouldn’t bother you with trivial things.

 Here is what you need to find out:

 Is somebody else giving your team work to do without telling you?